emmacadavra/ci-portfolio1-spc/TESTING.md

 Both during development and post-development, I ran additional tests on this website to make sure that it had high levels of accessibility.

-In addition to the Lighthouse and PageSpeed Insight Accessibility tests, I ran this website through the [**WAVE Web Accessibility Evaluation Tool**](https://wave.webaim.org/).
-Both index.html and form-submission.html returned one error, which I have detailed in the **'Unresolved Bugs'** section of this document, but passed in all other areas.
+In addition to the Lighthouse and PageSpeed Insights accessibility tests, I ran this website through the [**WAVE Web Accessibility Evaluation Tool**](https://wave.webaim.org/).
+Both index.html and form-submission.html returned one minor error, which I have detailed in the **'Unresolved Bugs'** section of this document, but it passed in all major areas.

-Initially, I had also set most of the heights, widths and dimensions within the website in pixel values.
-However, when discussing this with my mentor and other developers mentioned in the **'Honourable Mentions'** section of the [**README.md file**](README.md), I learned that it was best practice to use rem measurements.
-This contributes to good practise in accessibility considerations, as it means that if a user who is partially sighted increases the default text size of their browser, the website scales appropriately and removes any barriers they might otherwise have if the font sizes were fixed by pixels.
+Initially, I had also set most of the heights, widths and dimensions within the website in px values.
+However, when discussing this with my mentor and the other developers mentioned in the **'Honourable Mentions'** section of the [**README.md**](README.md) file, I learned that it was best practice to use rem measurements instead.
+This improves website accessibility, as it means that if a user who is partially sighted increases the default text size of their browser, the website scales appropriately and removes any barriers they might otherwise have if the font sizes were fixed by px values.

 Following on from this, I had set rules for the height of each page section, so that it would always appear as 100vh minus the height of the header (and footer in the case of Section Three and the Form Submission page).
 The reason I did this was to create the effect of each section appearing as though it was a separate page when on desktop, to clearly separate the sections in the mind of the user.
 However, when testing the website's responsiveness to the increased default font-size accessibility tool in Google Chrome, I realised that the fixed viewport height became another barrier to people who need to use this tool.
 I therefore amended the desktop viewport height rules to be min-height rules, to allow the page to expand to fit the content when larger font-sizes are applied.